1ke4real/1ke4real/README.md

-#

-### I am a 20 year old French developer, curious to learn, passionate about code and self-taught.
+### I am a French developer passionate about programming, and I stand out for my ability to excel in teamwork..
-- 🔭 I’m currently working on ReactJs and NodeJs
+- 🔭 I’m currently working on ReactJs and Symfony
 - 🌱 I’m currently learning everityhing
-- 👯 I am looking to collaborate with many people
+- 👯 I am seeking opportunities to collaborate with a diverse range of individuals.
 - 🤝 How to reach me : `mikeeleman at gmail dot com`

 ### Or in your terminal console